 Since working within the film industry in New Zealand, especially on the fantasy and sci-fi productions, my classical training has been complimented greatly by expanding my skill set with an array of costume props construction techniques.
 Productions have also been incredibly textile creation heavy, requiring a very strong relationship with the fabrication team and myself as pattern drafter, in order to plan, create, execute and successfully combine textile design layouts, in conjunction with the garment pattern piece requirements.

-Alongside my professional career I have also spent considerable time teaching students and mentoring professionals.
-From this direct contact I have witnessed the complexities others have difficulties with when translating basic pattern making principles.
-This is turn has made me question how improvements can be made and further driven my own personal development of exploring the diversity of pattern drafting.
+Alongside my professional career I have also spent considerable time teaching students and mentoring other industry peers.
+From this direct contact I have witnessed the complexities and difficulties others have when translating basic pattern making principles.
+This has made me question how improvements can be made, which in turn has driven my own personal development of exploring the diversity of pattern drafting.
 In particular pattern drafting techniques and considerations required to produce made to measure bespoke clothing.
 Currently I am in the process of collating research and writing up the system which I have developed for direct pattern drafting utilising individualised personal measurements.

 This drive for self development, since achieving a First Class Bachelor of Arts Honours degree in Theatre Design / Costume Interpretation at Wimbledon School of Art back in 1999, also pushed me to further my skills with a Diploma in Digital Photography in 2015.
 Having been a keen photographer since childhood, it was a wonderful to re-ignite an alternate creative interest, as well as being an essential skill development, complimentary to my everyday work.
 The course also was heavily reliant on both Adobe Photoshop and Illustrator proficiency.